Spring Into Summer with Optimized Comfort

 – As we know, things here in Massachusetts can start to get sticky real quick.
 Majority of us enjoy cool, “dry” air.
 Your dehumidifying capabilities are greatly compromised if things are clogged and dirty.

 Reverse ceiling fan direction

 – This is a tip not everyone is aware of.
 Look at your ceiling fan.
 See the switch?
 The one that isn’t an “on/off” switch?
 That nifty little feature enables you to change directions of your fan, which is convenient for seasonal air movement.
 In the winter it’s nice to blow “down” to keep heat in.
 In spring/summer, it’s nice to aid in pulling that heat up and out.

 Schedule system maintenance

-– All of the above can be taken care of as part of your trusted, proactive maintenance contract you can schedule with us at Suburban.
+– Schedule a spring maintenance with our trusted technicians to prepare your HVAC system for the summer months.
+You can schedule with us at Suburban.
 Keeping your HVAC equipment up to snuff, much like you would your car with a mechanic, can save you money in the long run and ensure the longest possible life for your equipment.
 Because comfort is key.